Kampong Glam is home to more than halal hotspots and Instagrammable cafes — we give you the lowdown on the area.

 Fika Swedish Cafe & Bistro, 257 Beach Road, Singapore 199539

 What can we say about this Italian restaurant?
 Its menu of authentic Italian favourites is highly raved about, and for good reason.
-Tuck into pasta plates like beef ragu fettuccine, mac and cheese with crab, soft shell crab linguine and more.
-Or order up pizzas and grilled meats before you end the meal with tiramisu and sticky date pudding.
+Tuck into pasta plates like beef ragu, crab mac and cheese, soft shell crab linguine and more.
+Or order up pizzas and grilled meats before you end the meal with tiramisu.
 But don’t expect any wine-pairing, ‘cause the resto’s halal-certified!

 Positano Risto, 66 Bussorah Street, Singapore 199479

 The glorious scent of baked dough and freshly brewed coffee will have you busting through its doors.
 Brought to you by the team behind Fika Swedish Cafe & Bistro, Konditori serves artisan bakes alongside comforting cuppas.
 Take your pick from croissants and crusty loaves to cinnamon buns and delectable tarts.